quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 ## QUIC Frame Types

-This document register one new value in the "QUIC Frame Types" registry established in {{Section 22.4 of RFC9000}}.
-The following fields are
+This document registers one new value in the "QUIC Frame Types" registry established in {{Section 22.4 of RFC9000}}.
+The following fields are registered:
-registered:

 Value:
 : 0x20